divvun/giellalt-svn2git/doc/ExternalBuildRules.md

 | commit/push    | N/A         | N/A         | N/A         |
 | pull/update    | N/A         | N/A         | N/A         |
 | branching      | N/A         | N/A         | N/A         |

+# Summary: submodule vs subtree vs scripting

+## Submodules

+* too much hassle for people to get commits and pushes right
+* hard to keep tied to HEAD (explicit setting to newest revision all the time)
+* can be ok for `giella-core`, but won't work for `giella-shared`
+* thus disregarded, since we want the same solution for both

+## Subtrees

+* looks good on the surface
+* mixed history is not nice
+* pushing back to origin is hard
+* can be ok for `giella-core`, but won't work for `giella-shared`
+* thus disregarded, since we want the same solution for both

+## Script

+(ie ./autogen.sh in project/repo root)

+* all repos are separate
+* easy to commit and push to (both svn and git)
+* not mixing history
+* works for all except some CI stuff, which can be made to work in any case

 # Version checks